FBW23/book-app/README.md

 ## Exercise Project - Book List CRUD - powered by Redux

-In this exercise project we will create an app in several stage, driven by redux.
+In this exercise project we will create an app in several stages, driven by redux.

-We will see how we can go from first simple displaying of state to changing of state, to API fetching & updating
+We will see how we can go from first simple displaying of state data in components to changing of state, including adding data, updating data and deleting data.

+Bonus topics: Live filtering of data and inline editing.

 ### Step 4 - Updating & Deleting data